 HTML & PHP editing should work out of the box.
 Javacsript setups have recently moved from tern

 to lsp + indium and then from company-lsp to company-capf (included in the core company package).
-Regardless of which JS configuration your choose (make sure to comment out their other one) you need npm to install the package dependencies.
+Regardless of which JS configuration you choose (make sure to comment out their other one) you require npm to install the package dependencies.
 EMACS uses the exec-path-from-shell package to locate npm's global install directory.

 npm install -g tern indium semver node-fetch source-map p-queue chrome-remote-interface